-Of course, the biggest reason for this expectation is not so much the flaws in technology, but rather human behaviour again.
+The biggest reason for this expectation is not so much the flaws or limitations in technology, but rather in human ability and our disposition.
 Many autonomous vehicle accidents are due to unanticipated human errors – be it pedestrians or other human-driven vehicles.

 So the effort should be on improving that unpredictability in erratic human driving, before rolling out technology that could potentially cause fatal harm to customers who come with a very different expectation of the technology than what the manufacturer offers them.

 Look at the quality revolution and process improvement.
 They took industry by storm several decades ago.
 And their impact on our machines and automated processes is unquestionable.
 But are we humans more efficient today, or are we far more distracted and poor managers of our time than we were?
 Phones, entertainment and noise to blame.

 Maybe manufacturers are explaining the gaps in tech to customers before the purchase.
 Maybe even spelling out the risks and precautions to them.
 But there’s only so much you can change human behaviour in short periods of time.

 And finally, it was amusing how this potentially life-threatening flaw got reported.
 The article was titled, “..a UX risk!”
 Why dilute a crucial message?
 It’s a f@€k!^¢ risk to life!
 Far more than a risk to the customer experience.
 Can’t have a bad experience if you’re dead.
 Why not highlight that?

 If you own, manage or work at a company, and are grappling with a complex challenge or are in need of innovation for growth, get in touch.
 More here.